systematic-magic/AgingPubMed/editorials_pdf.rst

 14.3.
 Check that "Acknowledgments:" is formatted in black, bold and italic font.

 14.4.
-Check that acknowledgments information is formatted in italic font.
+Check that Acknowledgments information is formatted in italic font.

 14.5.
 Check that there are no punctuation marks at the end of acknowledgments line.